Future of ESG and digital transformation: ESG goals and opportunities

 ESG stands for “Environmental, Social and Governance” and refers to a set of criteria used by investors to evaluate a company’s conscientiousness in terms of environmental, social and governance aspects.
 Does this sound a little ambiguous to you?
-Well, let me break it down.
+Well, let us break it down.

-The environmental criteria pertain to a company’s impact on the planet, and may include the use of energy, disposal of hazardous waste, treatment of animals, and management of toxic emissions, etc.
+The environmental criteria pertain to a company’s impact on the planet and may include the use of energy, disposal of hazardous waste, treatment of animals, and management of toxic emissions, etc.

 The social criteria consider how an organisation manages its business relationships with its customers, employees or suppliers, and may include working conditions, wages, and communication aspects, etc.

-The governance criteria revolve around how a company is managed, and examine, for example, style of leadership, shareholder rights, accounting methods, or transparency and diversity issues, etc.
+The governance criteria revolve around how a company is managed and examine, for example, style of leadership, shareholder rights, accounting methods, or transparency and diversity issues, etc.

-Since ESG may also help investors avoid cooperating with organisations whose activities may cause, for example, a drastic drop in their stock prices (see: Deepwater Horizon oil spill).
+ESG may also help investors avoid cooperating with organisations whose activities may cause, for example, a drastic drop in their stock prices (see: Deepwater Horizon oil spill).

-This is why ESG is important from an investor’s perspective, but what benefits do ESG practices bring to the organisation itself?
+The above explains why ESG is important from an investor’s perspective, but what benefits do ESG practices bring to the organisation itself?
 Let’s take a look.

-Firstly, implementing a consistent ESG framework builds a positive corporate image and attracts modern investors, top talents in the market, and customers who are no longer willing to support companies that don’t incorporate ESG within their strategies.
+Firstly, implementing a consistent ESG framework builds a positive corporate image and attracts modern investors, fund managers, top talents in the market, and customers who are no longer willing to support companies that don’t incorporate ESG within their strategies.

 Secondly, it increases employee satisfaction, making your team more engaged in what they do.